Have You Been Diagnosed with COPD or Cystic Fibrosis?

 - Compensation for travel may be provided.

-Location: The NIH Clinical Center, America's Research Hospital, is located in Bethesda, Maryland on the Metro red line (Medical Center stop).
+Location: The NIH Clinical Center, America's Research Hospital, is located in Bethesda, MD, on the Metro red line (Medical Center stop).

 For more information:

 Office of Patient Recruitment

 Se habla español

 National Institutes of Health Clinical Center

 National Heart, Lung, and Blood Institute